czernous/persian-hugo/exampleSite/content/about/_index.md

 description: Need to drive sales to your business?

 ---
-**"I have no special talents.
-I am only passionately curious." _-Albert Einstein_**

-Hi, My name is Ruth.
-Just here, sharing my curiosities with you.

-I like writing about Copywriting and Digital Marketing.

-My content is for those of you that want to get away from the daily grind of your 9-5.
+Are you tired of your 9-5?

-And want the freedom to set your own work schedule.
+Do you want the freedom to set your own work schedule?

+If you love to read and the idea of of getting paid to write gets you excited.

+Then my content is for you.
+I write about tips and tricks I have learnt on my journey to being a Copywriter.

 **Work with me**

 Interested in working with me?
 Here's how.
+I  will help your business shine by writing high quality, optimised content targeted to your audience.
+That will increase traffic to your website.

-I am a qualified copywriter.
-I specialize in writing:
+ I specialise in writing:

 **_Blog posts_**

 **_Social media posts_**

-**_SEO Articles_**
+**_Articles_**

+**_Website content_**

 **_Advertising features_**

-Need help driving traffic and sales to your website?
+Need help generating quality leads?
 [Get a quote](https://www.ruthchernous.com/contact/ "Contact")